httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Integers have a range of −999,999,999,999,999 to 999,999,999,999,999 inclusive (i.e., up to fifteen digits, signed), for IEEE 754 compatibility ({{IEEE754}}).

-The ABNF for integers in textual HTTP headers is:
+The ABNF for integers in HTTP headers is:

 ~~~ abnf
 sh-integer = ["-"] 1*15DIGIT